 This was written the nights leading up to graduation, but I finally sat down long enough to post it:)

 As I am getting ready for my actual graduation day, I wanted to reflect back and write a little bit about my experience over the last four years– in a way that is honest and real.
 Now that I’m leaving it all behind, I have nothing to lose by sharing all of my #realtalk advice, right?!
 If you have graduated college as well (congrats!) then hopefully you can find bits and pieces of this to be relatable.
-But this is mainly for those who are high school (I’m v sorry about those SATs) or still in college (lucky you!).
+But this is mainly for the college undergrad-those who are high school (I’m v sorry about those SATs) or still in college (lucky you!).

 I don’t think that I’ve shared this before but I was actually waitlisted at the University of Richmond.
 I was waitlisted at a few schools actually, though Richmond was my above all “dream school” by the end of the process.
 I’m the kind of person who wants to get things DONE and do them right the first time.
 I actually applied ED to another school in August (not even really having Richmond on my radar yet), and thought I would be accepted and done with the college process by October at the latest.
 But, oh no, God laughed at that and had much better plans in store.
 But before it got better, it got worse.